Milla Vaahtera

 I was born in Finland when my parents were just graduating as goldsmiths.
 We moved to Northern Norway to live in a small artisan community.
 The community was built around a company that made silver jewelry.
 I have been at different workshops all my life, with my mom trying to keep me away from the poisons and flames.
 Northern Norway is very rugged, and in a way I feel that those hot workshops and the wild nature are part of me.

 Most days I work with brass.
 We have two workshops with goldsmith tools, where I solder the parts together, polish them, try out different models, study the movement of the pieces, and make the sockets for the glass pieces.
 The hotshop days are very different.
 There is a team of 3-6 glass blowers and a lot of action and ideas flying around.
 Working with the process of improvisation is sometimes difficult in a team because creative work is so very vulnerable.
 I do my best to create a flow of acceptance and play to help the team work from excitement.
-My team is glassblowers Sani Lappalainen, Pauli Vähäsarja, Tommi Tikkinen, Otto Koivuranta, Penna Tornberg, Jonas Paajanen, Henni Eliala, Paula Pääkkönen & my mom silversmith Kirsi Kokkonen.
+My team is glassblowers Sani Lappalainen, Pauli Vähäsarja, Tommi Tikkinen, Otto Koivuranta, Penna Tornberg, Jonas Paajanen, Henni Eliala, Paula Pääkkönen & my mom, silversmith Kirsi Kokkonen.

 I fell in love with glass when I first tried glass blowing.
 It chose me.
-When I found myself in the glass hot shop after working with many mediums I started to learn the do’s and don’ts of glass making with the gentle guidance from the glass blowers I collaborated with.
+When I found myself in the glass hot shop after working with many mediums, I started to learn the dos and don’ts of glass making with the gentle guidance from the glass blowers I collaborated with.
 I fell in love with the don’ts, the mistakes.
 The pieces where you could see the moment of melt in the final work are always my favorites.
 And I felt that now I work in dialogue with glass.
-I learned to use improvisation at the moment to maintain the wild nature of glass.
+I learned to use improvisation in the moment to maintain the wild nature of glass.
 Glass is like me, spontaneous and organic.
 My childhood was all about listening to goldsmiths talk about their craft and the sounds and the smells of the workshop.
 I feel proud to continue using the same tools and to develop the craft.
-I feel secure at my metal workshop even when my creative process is wild and I feel lost.
+I feel secure at my metal workshop even when my creative process is wild, and I feel lost.

 Doing things the wrong way, leaving tool marks and loving the mistakes.
-Well made for me is probably the opposite of what it is to everyone else.
+Well-made for me is probably the opposite of what it is to everyone else.
 I find beauty in the spontaneous and whimsical.
 However, and unknown to many, in the metalworking I do also appreciate the meditative process of polishing.

 Post-Industrial-Craft-Art movement.
-And I`m on it!
+And I’m on it!

 Oh, I’m so inspired by others.
 I love anyone who can follow their creative path.
 I also love those who are still looking for it.

-Hannakaisa Pekkala, Veera Kulju, Santtu Mustonen, Laura Pehkonen, Tero Kuitunen, Hanna Anonen, Markus Koistinen, Matilda Palmu, Maija Puoskari, Antrei Hartikainen, Jenni Tuominen, Ville Auvinen to name a few from Finland.
+Hannakaisa Pekkala, Veera Kulju, Santtu Mustonen, Laura Pehkonen, Tero Kuitunen, Hanna Anonen, Markus Koistinen, Matilda Palmu, Maija Puoskari, Antrei Hartikainen, Jenni Tuominen, Ville Auvinen, to name a few from Finland.

 Poems of the space.

-In Finnish glassblowing many things are in danger.
+In Finnish glassblowing, many things are in danger.
 Old masters are retiring just as the craft is about to move into a new renaissance.
-I worry about the knowhow getting lost and the workshops being closed.
+I worry about the know-how getting lost and the workshops being closed.
 It is our responsibility to keep the traditional craft alive by finding new contemporary forms and ways of working.

 (The Proust Questionnaire is a set of questions answered by the French writer Marcel Proust.
-Other historical figures who have answered confession albums are Oscar Wilde, Karl Marx, Arthur Conan Doyle, Stéphane Mallarmé, Paul Cézanne…)

 Acceptance of all